 "If you forgive the sins of any, they are forgiven them." - St. John 20:23

-Private Confession and Holy Absolution is offered every Saturday night at 5:00pm or by appointment with either of the pastors.
+At this time Private Confession and Holy Absolution is offered by appointment with any of the pastors.

 "Your Word is a lamp to my feet and a light to my path." - Psalm 119:105